vdolek/angular-resize-event/README.md

 $ npm install angular-resize-event --save
 ```

-## Consuming your library
+## Using the library

-Once you have published your library to npm, you can import your library in any Angular application by running:
+Import the library in any Angular application by running:

 ```bash
 $ npm install angular-resize-event